-- 29. All of the following wastewater streams are directed to the Brine Pond and/or to the injection wells for direct injection into the geothermal reservoir:
+- 27. All of the following wastewater streams are directed to the Brine Ponds and/or to the injection wells for direct injection into the geothermal reservoir:

 - a.
 Cooling tower blowdown;

 - b.
 Geothermal drilling wastes;

 - c.
 Geothermal waste:

-- i.
+- d.
 Geothermal brine (liquids),

-- ii.
+- e.
 Geothermal brine precipitates (solids);

-- d.
+- f.
 Portable shower effluent;

-- e.
+- g.
 Spills and water from hydroblasting;

-- f.
-Wastewater generated from plant cleanups and washdowns from the plant conveyance system;
+- h.
+Wastewater generated from plant cleanups and washdowns, including water collected by the plant conveyance system;

-- g.
+- i.
 Vehicle wash station effluent;

-- Process filtrate from the Brine Pond filter press, geotextile solids-dewatering bags (used to dewater geothermal solids before final disposal), or other mechanical separator BMPs that the Discharger is granted approval to use by the Executive Officer;
+- j.
+Process filtrate from the Brine Pond filter press, geotextile solidsdewatering bags (used to dewater geothermal solids before final disposal), or other mechanical separator Best Management Practices (BMPs) that the Discharger is granted approval to use by the Executive Officer;

-- i.
+- k.
 Lime sump effluent; and

-- j.
-Effluent from emission abatement equipment.
+- I. Effluent from emission abatement equipment.

-- 30. The geothermal brine at the Facility, which is highly saline (over 10,000 m/L TDS) and may also contain high concentrations of metals, is considered designated waste.
-Designated waste is defined in Water Code section 13173 and California Code of Regulations, title 27, section 20210 as nonhazardous waste containing pollutants that, under ambient environmental conditions at a waste management unit, could be released in concentrations exceeding applicable water quality objectives or adversely affect beneficial uses of the waters of the state.
-Constituents of concern in the geothermal brine that have the potential to exceed water quality objectives for areal surface waters and groundwater include total dissolved solids (TDS) and heavy metals.
-Therefore, the discharge is of designated waste and, as such, must be discharged to waste management units regulated under title 27 of the California Code of Regulations.
+- 28. The geothermal brine at the Facility, which is highly saline (over 10,000 mg/L total dissolved solids [TDS]) and may also contain high concentrations of metals, is considered "designated waste",3 which is defined in Water Code section 13173 as nonhazardous waste containing pollutants that, under ambient environmental conditions at a WMU, could be released in concentrations exceeding applicable water quality objectives or otherwise adversely affect beneficial uses of the waters of the state.
+(See also Cal.
+Code Regs., tit.
+27, § 20210.)
+Constituents of concern in the geothermal brine

-- 31. Periodically, the Discharger may need to remove solids from the Brine Pond that precipitate out of the liquid brine as it cools or settles.
-The Discharger is responsible for conducting confirmation sampling of the removed solids and disposing of the

-4 Geothermal fluids managed in surface impoundments such as the Brine Pond are expressly exempted from management as "hazardous waste" pursuant to Health and Safety Code section 25143.1.
+3 Geothermal fluids managed in surface impoundments such as the Brine Ponds are expressly exempted from management as "hazardous waste" pursuant to Health and Safety Code section 25143.1.